androidWarlock/Simple-Game/README.md

 # decisions made because of restricted time

-As i didn't want to exceed the 4 hours limit i did the following.
-And i'm willing to improve it way way far with more few hours.
 - Design is very minimalstic.
 - Notifying user through a simple Toast.
 - Made the game working with internet only.
 No caching (wanted to use Room)